andrewleech/yieldfromUrllib3_trollius/README.rst

 	from urllib import connections

 use:
-	from yieldfrom.urllib.connections import HTTPConnection
+	from yieldfrom_t.urllib.connections import HTTPConnection
-	from yieldfrom.urllib import connections
+	from yieldfrom_t.urllib import connections

 Classes HTTPConnection and HTTPSConnection
 ==========================================

 The *connect* method is now a coroutine.
-Call it with yield from, like 'c = yield from conn.connect(...)', and otherwise the argument list is the same.
+Call it with yield from, like 'c = yield From(conn.connect(...))', and otherwise the argument list is the same.